SFEZSergey/Astro-Bot-Recompiled/README.md

 - The project uses parts of the [SharpEmu](https://github.com/par274/sharpemu) source code.
-- **Dreaming Sarah has been successfully launched on PC** and is being kept as a regression test for the recompiler.
+- **Dreaming Sarah has been successfully launched on PC** and is being kept as a test for the recompiler.
 - Astro Bot development is currently focused on loading and processing graphics, textures, and other game resources.